-Neem oil for plants or horticultural soaps helps in eliminating this issue.
+Neem oil for plants or horticultural soaps helps eliminate this issue.

 However, the soap sprays must be carefully used as high amounts lead to lesions and discoloration of the plant’s skin.

-The most common issue this plant faces is the rotting of roots, which is avoided by using well-draining clay pots and checking the percolation of the soil before planting.
+The most common issue this plant faces is the rotting of roots, which is avoided by using well-draining clay pots and checking the soil’s percolation before planting.